OrkunAvci/Hacking/Shield/readme.md

 I downloaded the `nc.exe` and uploaded it to the target system.

-This is the 32 bit version an I renamed it.
+This is the 32 bit version and I renamed it.

 Now we can run it on the target system to get a stable shell.
 ```